Ericsson says has identified software glitch causing mobile network outages

 “An initial root cause analysis indicates that the main issue was an expired certificate in the software versions installed with these customers,” it said.

-O2 (TEF.MC), Britain’s second biggest network, and Japan’s Softbank (9984.T) reported network outages on Thursday, leaving many customers unable to access internet services.
+O2, Britain’s second biggest network, and Japan’s Softbank reported network outages on Thursday, leaving many customers unable to access internet services.

 Reporting by Anna Ringstrom